 Sometimes a stroke is ‘silent,’ which means you do not have or do not remember any symptoms.
 Silent strokes can cause permanent damage.
 If you have more than one silent stroke, it can lead to problems with thinking and memory.

-There are two types of stroke: ischemic stroke, <link to atherosclerosis and ischemic Stroke caused by a blood clot in an artery that supplies blood to the brain; and hemorrhagic stroke, which happens when a weak blood vessel bursts causing blood to collect and build pressure in the brain.
+There are two types of stroke: ischemic stroke, atherosclerosis and ischemic stroke caused by a blood clot in an artery that supplies blood to the brain; and hemorrhagic stroke, which happens when a weak blood vessel bursts causing blood to collect and build pressure in the brain.

 Signs of a stroke appear suddenly and can include: